Researcher & Designer

 Identifying the user's POV

-As a current employee at RaceTrac, I had firsthand experience and frustrations with the system.
-However, to maintain an unbiased perspective, I conducted user interviews and task acquisition studies to understand user behavior and reveal user's needs.
+While being a employee at RaceTrac, I had firsthand experience and my own frustrations with the system.
+However, to maintain an unbiased perspective in data collection, I conducted user interviews and task acquisition studies to understand user behavior and reveal user's needs.

 User's Needs